-Although Weber used to routinely supply conversion kits they now state that performing the conversion is dangerous and will void your warranty.
+If your Weber grill is designed to run on propane and you want to convert it over to natural gas then this article will show you what you need to do.
+Please keep in mind that although Weber used to routinely supply conversion kits they now state that performing the conversion is dangerous and will void your warranty.

+Actually changing out the orifice for each burner is pretty easy.
 Here is how you perform the swap in older grills which have side mounted burner controls:

 Here is how you perform the swap in newer grills with front mounted burner controls.